Blosc/c-blosc2/plugins/filters/ndcell/README.md

 NDCELL: a multidimensional filter for lossless compression
 =============================================================================

-Given an n-dim array or matrix, *NDCELL* is a filter based on the codec *NDLZ* that divides data into multidimensional cells, reordering the dataset so that the codec compress cell by cell.
+Given an n-dim array or matrix, *NDCELL* is a filter based on the *NDLZ* codec that groups data in multidimensional cells, reordering them so that the codec can find better repetition patterns on a cell by cell basis.

 Plugin motivation
 --------------------

-*NDCELL* was created in order to make easy for codecs to search for patterns repetitions in multidimensional datasets using the Blosc2 NDim blocking machinery.
+*NDCELL* was created in order to make easy for codecs to search for pattern repetitions in multidimensional datasets using the Blosc2 NDim blocking machinery.

 Plugin usage
 -------------------